Karaoke-as-a-Service/tone-deaf-tools/README.md

 View the given file in all encodings supported by python, while highlighting all non-ascii characters.
 This tool can be used to manually figure out, which encoding should be used to decode a file.
-Displays 3 encodings side-by-side.
+Pass the original file, which has not been touched by recode_language.py and friends.
+Displays 3 encodings side- by-side.
 If two encodings produce the same output, only the first one is shown.
 Navigate with LEFT/RIGHT, remove the middle candidate using SPACE.
 Quit by pressing 'q'.

 positional arguments:
   file